FarisZR/FarisZR.com/content/post/cloudflared-docker-setup/index.en.md

 WRN ICMP proxy feature is disabled error="cannot create ICMPv4 proxy: Group ID 65532 is not between ping group 65534 to 65534 nor ICMPv6 proxy: socket: permission denied"

 ```
-This has no effect currently, as Cloudflared [still doesn't support](https://github.com/cloudflare/cloudflared/issues/726) ICMP over QUIC anyway.
+Currently, This has no effect, as Cloudflared [still doesn't support](https://github.com/cloudflare/cloudflared/issues/726) ICMP over QUIC anyway.
 I tried fixing it by setting `net.ipv4.ping_group_range = 0 2147483647`, but it still didn't work, so just ignore it for now.

 If you have a solution, write it in the comments!